DhruvaG2000/Blog-GSoC21/README.md

 _C, C++, PRU, dtb, GNU Make, ARM Assembly_

 ## Implementation Details
-The hardware was partially working on the BBAI using only ALSA([Advanced Linux Sound Architecture](https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture)) and the SPI driver [1](https://github.com/giuliomoro/beaglebone-ai-bela).
+The hardware was partially working on the BBAI using only ALSA([Advanced Linux Sound Architecture](https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture)) and the SPI driver [(refer)](https://github.com/giuliomoro/beaglebone-ai-bela).
 However, the Bela real-time code on ARM and PRU was not running on the BBAI yet.<br>
-This project involved dealing with pinmuxing (using overlays), PRU assembly, C and C++ for Linux user space applications.
-Also studied the Technical Reference Manual for the Sitara family of SoCs. ([AM5729](https://www.ti.com/lit/ug/spruhz6l/spruhz6l.pdf)  and the AM335x).
+This project involved dealing with pinmuxing (using overlays), PRU assembly, C and C++ for Linux user space applications and I also had to study the Technical Reference Manual of the Sitara family of SoCs. ([AM5729](https://www.ti.com/lit/ug/spruhz6l/spruhz6l.pdf)  and the AM335x).

 ### Background